TritonSE/FSD-Distribution-Web-App/README.md

 ```
 $ npm-script build
 ```
 This build script builds the frontend of the project and moves the build directory created in the frontend to the backend.
-This is done so Express knows to serve the build direcotry's static pages.
+This is done so Express knows to serve the build directory's static pages.

 Then, start the web app while still located in the backend directory:
 ```